 You will be responsible for insuring the buildings and your own contents and your insurance company must be advised that the property is being let otherwise any pre-existing cover may not be valid.
-Some insurance companies may not agree to cover letting or may do so only at an increased premium, Some insurance companies may not agree to cover letting or may do so only at an increased premium.
-We are introducers to one of the regions leading Brokers offers an Agents only policy at competitive rates.
+Some insurance companies may not agree to cover letting or may do so only at an increased premium.
+We are introducers to one of the regions leading Brokers that offers an Agents only policy at competitive rates.
 Further details can be provided on request.
 The Tenants are responsible for insuring their own contents.

 6. Services & Utilities

 Electricity, gas, water rates and Council Tax costs are usually the responsibility of the Tenant.
 We will forward the meter readings to the utility companies on the day the tenancy starts and ends.
 Telephone and Cable companies will not take occupancy amendments from Agents so you will have to contact them direct.
 If the property is empty between tenancies the responsibility for payment of these bills reverts back to the landlord.

 If the property is leasehold you will remain contractually responsible for the ground rent and service charges levied by the freeholder or Management Company so we suggest you maintain payment of these charges.

 You should remove any items that have sentimental value as even the most careful tenants have accidents.
 We will prepare a digital inventory of the items remaining in the property (even if it is being let with only carpets and curtains) and a digital inventory of condition on a room by room basis.
 These will be checked through and signed by the tenant when the property is handed over.